ZoeZhengYQ/18653_HW/HW1_3/README.md

 ##### Framework APIs

-* `void readData(DataPlugin dataPlugin, String dataName, String source)` Method that would invoke the specified data plugin to read data fom source
+* `void readData(DataPlugin dataPlugin, String dataName, String source)` Method that would invoke the specified data plugin to read data from source.

 * `List<RestaurantAnalysis> analyses(List<Restaurant> restaurantList)`
-	Method that would call <a href="https://stanfordnlp.github.io/CoreNLP/">Standford coreNLP library</a> to analyse the input raw restaurant data and wrap the result into a list of `RestaurantAnalysis`
+	Method that would call <a href="https://stanfordnlp.github.io/CoreNLP/">Standford coreNLP library</a> to analyse the input raw restaurant data and wrap the result into a list of `RestaurantAnalysis`.
+* `List<RestaurantAnalysis> getRestListByName(String dataName, List<String> restNameList)`
+	Method that would return a partial list of `RestaurantAnalysis` in the dataset, which allow the framework to pass only the data user selected to be visualized.

 ##### Data Plugin APIs
+* `String getPluginName()`
+	Method that allow data plugins to customized their own name to be displayed on GUI window pop up list.

+* `String getDisplaySourceLabelName()`
+	Method that allow data plugins to customized their specification of the data source type they want to be displayed on GUI window.

+* `List<Restaurant> read(String source)`
+	Core API of data plugins.
+Takes in source from user, read and wrap the data as a list of `Restaurant` which would lately be stored in framework.

 ##### Display Plugin APIs
+* `String getPluginName()`
+	Method that allow display plugins to customized their own name to be displayed on GUI window pop up list.

+* `JPanel display(List<RestaurantAnalysis> restaurantAnalysisList)`
+	Core API of display plugins.
+Take a list of `RestaurantAnalysis` as input, process and plot, finally return a `JPanel` to the framework which would later be displayed on GUI window.
+<\br>

 ### How-Tos